jpentsuk/I243HardwareMonitor/README.md

 ## License

-This project is licensed under the MIT License - see the (LICENSE.md)
+This project is licensed under the MIT License - see the [LICENSE](LICENCE)